The Humble Grand Duchess: The Last Grand Duchess by Ian Vorres

 She is also very humble and disliked the balls, parties, etc. that she had to attend almost every night at one stage.
 When she found a new life in Canada she was quite happy gardening, staying at home, and wearing shabby clothes.

-This is a very sad book, of course, but well worth reading because it gives a personal insight into the lives of the last Russian royals.Filed under Historical Royals, Russian Royals
+This is a very sad book, of course, but well worth reading because it gives a personal insight into the lives of the last Russian royals.Filed under Historical Royals, Russia

-Tagged Book Review, Books, Grand Duchess Olga Alexandrovna.
+Tagged Book Review, Books, Olga Alexandrovna of Russia.